Silvenga/silvenga.com/src/posts/archive/ceph-feature-mismatch.md

+---
-Title: Ceph Feature Missmatch with Kubernetes
+title: Ceph Feature Missmatch with Kubernetes
-Description: Getting Ceph to place nice with Kubernetes.
+description: Getting Ceph to place nice with Kubernetes.
 ---

 ^^^